JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Roster->buildNavArrayRecursive Description**

     buildNavArrayRecursive() method

      This function takes a flat array and reorganizes it into a tree structure.

 !!! example "Example"
     ```php